 The Pekin Police Department is part of the Greater Peoria Area Crime Stoppers Program.
 This is a successful program in which $10.00 in stolen property is recovered for every $1.00 paid out in rewards.

-Callers remain anonymous and can give information to either the Peoria or Pekin number.
+Callers remain anonymous and can give information to our hotline.
 Felony crime re-enactments are put on radio and television and people are given cash rewards if the information they provide leads to an arrest and indictment.
 The Crime of the Week is a major or felony crime with few leads that is re-enacted on television with the hope that someone will come forward with information that may assist in solving the crime.

 In addition to being the most cost effective, anti-crime tool in existence, the program doesn't cost the taxpayer.
 All of the rewards paid to tipsters are donated from business, service clubs and concerned citizens.
 The Pekin program belongs to Crime Stoppers USA, and is a member of Crime Stoppers International as well as the Illinois State Crime Stopper Association.